CybercentreCanada/assemblyline4_docs/docs/installation/cluster.md

     stringData:
       datastore-password:
       logging-password:
-        # If this is the password for backends like azure blob storage, the password may need to be url encoded
+        # If this is the password for backends like azure blob storage, the password may need to be URL-encoded
-        # if it includes non alphanum characters
+        # if it includes non-alphanumeric characters
       filestore-password:
       initial-admin-password:
     ```